xy-liao/o-nakala-core/README.md

 ### Example Workflows
 Complete hands-on examples with real datasets:

-> **📝 Note**: The API key `33170cfe-f53c-550b-5fb6-4814ce981293` shown below is a **public test key** provided by the NAKALA team at Huma-Num for testing and documentation purposes.
-It only works on the test environment (https://apitest.nakala.fr) and is safe to use.
-For production, create your own API key at https://nakala.fr.
+> **📝 Note**: The examples below use a public test API key for demonstration purposes.
+Find the current test key in [api/api_keys.md](api/api_keys.md).
+For production use, create your own API key at https://nakala.fr.

 ```bash
 cd examples/sample_dataset